NREL/HPC/Systems/Swift/modules.md

 This describes how to activate and use the modules available on Swift.

 ## Source
 Environments are provided with a number of commonly used modules including compilers, common build tools, specific AMD optimized libraries, and some analysis tools.
-The environments are in date stamped in the directory /nopt/nrel/apps.
+The environments are in date stamped subdirectory under in the directory /nopt/nrel/apps.
 Each environemnt directory has a file myenv.\*.
 Sourcing that file will enable the environment.

 For example to enable the environment /nopt/nrel/apps/210728a source the provided environment file.